Category Archives: Software

 The setter-function subscriptions are idempotent.
 It’s possible to recreate the subscription-set by calling _subGuarded post-construction and run all the setter functions again (attempting to set a different protected-properties object), but as the setters have already set each this.#guarded during construction, running them again has no effect.

-Explanation: Pseudo-Protected Methods
+Pseudo-Protected Methods

 Note that an instance cannot cross-instance call a pseudo-protected method on a less-derived instance than the calling method’s class.
 Given instances: